 When something does go wrong, your RPA tooling should provide ways to detect these breakages.
 This can be achieved through a mix of out of band testing and detailed error handling.
 The quicker breakages can be identified and isolated, the faster fixes can get into production, hopefully before users are impacted.

-As mentioned before, RPA will eventually break, and every organisation needs to have a contingency plan for when that happens.
+As mentioned before, RPA will eventually break, and every organization needs to have a contingency plan for when that happens.
 The only practical solution is to gracefully fall back to the user centric approach to performing the task.
 Your RPA tooling should be able to route work to humans and provide them with enough information that they can complete the workflow, or at least escalate the issue with more detail to your automation engineers.

 Once a fix is created, you need a quick and more reliable way to roll the fix out into production.
 In addition to the cost savings that result from AppBus’ architecture, it also makes it easier to identify and fix breakages.
 Much like with microservices, instead of having to redeploy an entire complex workflow to fix one small part, you just redeploy a much smaller logical component that is easier to test and get into production more reliably.